 Advanced Technology IOLs

 The options explained in this brochure are the Panoptix Trifocal Lens Implant, and the Light Adjustable Lens Implant for distance or for monovision.
-(Monovision is a vision strategy where one eye is corrected for optimal distance vision, and the other eye is corrected for optimal reading vision.).
-These are two of the most common intraocular lens options offered by the Clear Choice surgeons.
+(Monovision is a visual strategy where one eye is corrected for optimal distance vision, and the other eye is corrected for optimal reading vision.).
+These are two of the most common intraocular lens options offered by Clear Choice surgeons.
 These are not the only lens options that the Clear Choice surgeons have experience with.
 The surgeons have access to a myriad of lens implants, and they will recommend the technology that they feel will best meet your vision needs.

 The Panoptix Trifocal Lens Implant

 The Panoptix Trifocal Lens Implant can provide a full range of clearer vision at multiple distances; near, intermediate, and distant, allowing a person to perform most of their daily activities with reduced dependence, or no dependence, on glasses or contact lenses.
 The Panoptix Trifocal Lens Implant is implanted using the same standard surgical techniques for conventional cataract surgery.

 A trifocal lens implant works by bending the light entering the eye from near, intermediate, and far distances, and focusing this light onto a single focal point on your retina.
 This enables you to focus on objects at different distances simultaneously, providing near, intermediate, and distant vision.
 The Panoptix Trifocal lens can be used for patients who are nearsighted, farsighted, and for those with astigmatism as well.